censorship-no-archive/ceno2-testbed/README.md

 3. if necessary, set `JQ` environment to the appropriate `jq` binary;
 4. run the admin script with `convert_ooni_json` as first and only argument.

+The script will not re-convert files if the target files already exist.
+In order to force re-conversion of all files, simply remove the target directory.

+For a continuous pipeline, it is a good idea to add a call to this script regularly with `cron`.

 <!-- Local Variables: -->
 <!-- fill-column: 80 -->
 <!-- End: -->